 My family went through a healing process

 In Part 9: I Prayed for Peace the Day I Buried My Son, I mentioned a glimpse my father and I got of my mom and my step-mom washing dishes at my kitchen sink.
 That was just the beginning of how things began changing.
 Joshua’s birth and death were actually the first time my mother, father, and step-mom were in the same room without tension and arguing.
 They were there for us.
 Their focus switched from the hurt and resentment of the past to the need of the moment.

 The door was opened for healing to begin.
 Over the course of the last 25 years, we began celebrating birthdays and holidays together.
 My mom, dad, and step-mom were able to begin a (somewhat strange to me and others) friendship.
 A heart change was evident in all of them, from my perspective.

 I have no doubt that my father is in Heaven

 My Dad was deeply hurt when his good friend, the church pastor that he looked up to as somewhat of a mentor, ran off with the church secretary.
 Dad believed that if the pastor couldn’t live a life true to his beliefs, then how could he even think that he would be able to.
 While my mom took me and my brother to church, I don’t recall my dad ever coming with us or showing any interest in faith or church.

 I remember several arguments about a difference in the way faith and values were managed in our household.
-The use of “X-mas” verses “Christmas” as a minor example.
-I’ve heard him say things (whether he realized I heard them or not) that indicated an overall lack of caring about God.
+The use of “X-mas” versus “Christmas” as a minor example.
+I have heard my father say things (whether he realized I heard them or not) that indicated an overall lack of caring about God.